dhtech/dhmon/src/snmpcollector/README.md

 The raw walk output is then pushed to the next step in the pipeline as a SaveAction.

-## Saver
+## Annotator

-This is a single instance that reads all the SNMP results and exports them in a Prometheus compatible way.
+This stage reads all the SNMP results and exports them in a Prometheus compatible way.
 Most of the work is to parse the data to get good labels.

+## Exporter

+A single instance responsible for collecting all the results and exporting them via Prometheus.
+The future will add a gRPC interface to allow other services to query data such as blobs and metrics that we have collected.

 # Installation